dmklee/nuro-arm/README.md

 # NEU Robotics Outreach: Robotic Arm

 This repository is built to help students learn more about programming and robotics.
-A high-level API is provided for interfacing with a lewansoul xArm robotic arm.
+It aims to provide a high-level interface for performing robotic manipulation tasks.

 TODO:
 - ~~GUI for calibration and simple arm movements~~